Bell Bajao: Breakthrough

 Breakthrough is an international human rights organization using the power of popular culture, media, and community mobilization to transform public attitudes and advance equality, justice, and dignity.
 "Restore Fairness" (urges the U.S. government to restore due process to the US immigration system), "Is this justice" (about domestic violence), and "What kind of man are you" (about HIV/AIDS and condom usage) are other initiatives in the United States.
 Most recently, Breakthrough created America 2049, a Facebook game set in a dystopic alternative future that deals with issues of immigration, sex trafficking, and labor rights.
 Breakthrough addresses critical global issues including violence against women, sexuality and HIV/AIDS, racial justice, and immigrant rights.

 The Bell Bajao! campaign, rolled out by the organization in 2008, was a serious call to end domestic violence.
 With the help of television, radio, and print ads in addition to community awareness programs across India, Bell Bajao! has reached more than 130 million people.
 The campaigns also featured a mobile video van that travelled to three states in India-Karnataka, Maharashtra, and Uttar Pradesh in addition to six advertisements that were aired on all major television channels.
 Mobile van activity was supported by interviews and views from leading personalities and celebrities for the ‘Bell Bajao-Champion Voices’ initiative.
 Also, the champions were eminent figures from various walks of life who are seen as inspiring models who can drive change in society.
 The video van activities helped to reach out to 5.5 million people in four districts of Karnataka.
 The campaign majorly targeted men and boys and engaged them to play a more pro-active role in preventing domestic violence, and the awareness and intervention campaign, which was funded by UN Women and implemented by Breakthrough Trust.

-The video van promoted helpline numbers 103 and 1298 and will have an engaging emcee, audiovisual appeal, street theatre group, interactive gender bender games, celebratory champion voices, and pamphlets.
-The campaign also won a reputed award in the Film Lions category of the Cannes Advertising Festival for the advertisement titled "The Bus Driver," which was based on a real-life incident in the Aurangabad district of Maharashtra, where a bus driver refused to play a passive role as a woman was beaten up by her husband.
+The video van promoted helpline numbers 103 and 1298 and employed different activities and advertisement methods.
+The campaign also won an award in the Film Lions category of the Cannes Advertising Festival for the advertisement titled "The Bus Driver," which was based on a real-life incident in the Aurangabad district of Maharashtra, where a bus driver refused to play a passive role as a woman was beaten up by her husband.

 In addition to the above initiatives, around 23 workshops and public education activities were conducted with 575 staff and members of the NGO, CBO, and the positive people’s network in Karnataka and Uttar Pradesh to enhance their understanding of the issue.